saveourtool/diktat/info/guide/guide-chapter-3.md

 ```

 - The variable value only changes within a fixed range and is defined with the enum type.
-- Avoid comparison with magic constant numbers of `-1, 0, and 1`, instead of this use enums:
+- Avoid comparison with magic numbers of `-1, 0, and 1`, instead of this use enums:

 ```kotlin
 enum class ComparisonResult {